Mechanical-Advantage/ZumoTraining/11-EnterTheRing/SumoRules.md

     * Free for all – All competitors start their robots facing wherever they want and the last robot in the ring wins.

-* Zumo code may be modified in between matches to take advantage of lessons learned **(bring your charged laptop and cable and charged Zumo)**.
+* Zumo code may be modified in between matches to take advantage of lessons learned.

 * There will be a judge that calls the match and awards points - the judge’s decision is final.